apalache-mc/apalache/docs/src/adr/015adr-trace.md

    1. TLC operators over functions: `:>` and `@@`.

-In the hindsight, the above expressions are not very far from the JSON format.
+In hindsight, the above expressions are not very far from the JSON format.
 As many engineers know [JSON][], it seems natural to write these counterexamples in JSON.